 A lively programme of events runs throughout the year in the Derbyshire Dales - including well dressings, festivals, farmers' markets and our fabulous visitor attractions.

-The 2019 Matlock Bath Illuminations run from Saturday 7 September until Sunday 27 October.
-Tickets ON SALE HERE
+The 2019 Matlock Bath Illuminations ran from Saturday 7 September until Sunday 27 October.
+We'll be back in 2020.

 Matlock Bath Illuminations is a fun-packed family event featuring a spectacular parade of illuminated and decorated boats along the River Derwent.